max-xoo/MaXoooZ.dev/README.md

-### This repository is my site where I try a lot of things, the progress depends on my desire
+### This repository is my site where I try a lot of things for improve my development level

 ### Todo :